Tidwell/nodeSteam/README.md

         console.log(data);
       }
     })

 ## Changes

+####0.2.0
+* Changed npm module to steam-web to allow https://github.com/seishun/node-steam to use steam npm module name, update your dependancies.

 ####0.1.3
 * Implemented new API methods from 12/1/2011 update: getAssetClassInfo, getAssetPrices, and getFriendList
 * Fixed bug where callbacks were fired twice for certain error events
 * Added convenience property to getAssetClassInfo (classIds instead of forcing manual property generation)

 ####0.1.2
 * Changed requirements to node >= 0.4.0